What’s Better Canary, Angee, Nest Cam, or Nest IQ?By - 10/26/2018

 - 360° Rotation – Angee is part robot.
 It can automatically track motion and mechanically turn to follow activity.

-- Automatic Arm/Disarm – Obviously, Angee isn’t the only camera with this feature, but the approach is unique.
+- Automatic Arm/Disarm – Angee isn’t the only camera with this feature, but the approach is unique.
 Angee uses a two-step authentication process.
 It doesn’t just rely on your smartphone; it also uses voice recognition.

 - Angee offers activity zones for free.
 The camera includes 4 activity zones that you can use to designate what areas should be monitored and what areas should be ignored.

 - Battery backup.
-Piper also has battery backup, but Angee’s approach is unique.
+Piper also offered battery backup, but Angee’s approach is unique.
 If Angee loses power, it will continue to record footage to local storage and can run on battery power for approximately 8-10 hours.

 Home Security Winner?